abrady/Vulk/README.md

 * So our VkDescriptorSetLayout is made in VulkResources::buildDescriptorSetLayoutFromPipeline using a layout builder based on the PipelineDef which has a DescriptorSetDef in it

-* update thrift:
+* x update thrift:
-  * DescriptorSetDef : use GBufAtmtIdx
+  * x DescriptorSetDef : use GBufAtmtIdx
-* BuildPipeline.h: detect the input attachments and write to DescriptorSetDef
+* x BuildPipeline.h: detect the input attachments and write to DescriptorSetDef
-* VulkResourceMetadata: should be fine...
+* x VulkResourceMetadata: should be fine...
-* VulkPipeline: fine
+* x VulkPipeline: fine
-* VulkDescriptorSetLayoutBuilder : add "addInputAttachment"
+* x VulkDescriptorSetBuilder : add "addInputAttachment"
-  * type is VK_DESCRIPTOR_TYPE_INPUT_ATTACHMENT
-  * update pool size
-  * VkDescriptorSetLayoutBinding : to the global binding?
 * VulkResources
   * ::buildDescriptorSetLayoutFromPipeline : convert def to "addInputAttachment" calls
 * update descriptor sets